vaibhavmalushte/hiring/README.md

 Would like to apply to a position at Soltius?
 You came to the right place!

-# The Positions

-1. Cloud Engineer: check out the `cloud-engineer` [branch](https://github.com/soltius/hiring/tree/cloud-engineer) of this repository.

-# Questions

-Please provide screenshots and/or code snippets for all steps.

 # The Challenge

+`Please provide screenshots and/or code snippets for all steps.`

 We would like to see you deploying a two layer application architecture.
 You have to build everything from scratch, starting from the basics like networking, servers and firewall rules and work your way up to monitoring and log collection.